How much will it cost me to let my property?

 How often will My Blackpool Home inspect the property?

 If you have chosen our Full Management package, then we will carry out periodic inspections on your property.
-The initial inspection will be completed after 1 month; a second inspection after 3 months, a third after 6 months.
+The initial inspection will be completed after 1 month and a second inspection after 6 months.
 If the tenant remains in the property after this time and there have been no issues, we will then inspect every 12 months.
 If however, there have been any concerns over the state of the property we will increase the frequency of these inspections to ensure the tenant keeps it to an acceptable standard.

 What happens if the tenant causes damage to the property?